Unifying Contrastive and Generative Objectives for Visual Understanding and Text-to-Image Generation: Conclusion

 \section{Conclusion}

-We introduced DREAM, a unified multimodal framework for representation learning and text-to-image generation.
-By reconciling contrastive and generative objectives through Masking Warmup and improving inference via Semantically Aligned Decoding, DREAM shows that strong discriminative understanding and high-fidelity generation can coexist within a single architecture.
-We hope DREAM serves as a step toward more general-purpose vision–language systems and can be extended by scaling to larger paired datasets. -0.2em
+We introduced DREAM, a unified multimodal framework for visual understanding and text-to-image generation.
+By reconciling text-image contrastive and generative objectives through Masking Warmup during training and exploiting the resulting joint representations via Semantically Aligned Decoding at inference, we show that the two objectives are synergistic within a single end-to-end trainable architecture.
+We hope our work will motivate the research community to pursue end-to-end unification of representation and generation across other modalities.